jman11111/SEProject2/README.md

 # SEProject2

-We built a frontend and backend to support the searching of similar tweets to the one put in to the front end
+We built a React.js application along with a Node.js backend server to provide the react frontend with data.

-## Getting Started

-Not sure of this yet

 ## Functionality

-GUI: Sophie working in react to make a webapp like frontend, unknown if it will be a web app or not, or just local hosting.
+GUI: Sophie (The Savior) working in react to make a locally hosted webapp like frontend

-Twitter Search API: Jean luc getting tokens, working in node to help
+Twitter Search API: Jack Broncato and Jean-Luc provided twitter backend API calls for the frontend

-Weather API: Jack Naworski getting Weather data when fed a location
+Weather API: Jack Naworski provided backend weather data when fed a location

-Design Pattern: Observer, to check for when requests are received from frontend, so corresponding data can be sent from backend.
-Jack Broncato is to do backend in node and have the two API’s interact with it.
+Design Pattern: Observer, the server observes for requests and responds when they are recieved.
+(Jack B.)

 ### Installing

-not sure yet
+- Yarn: make sure to install Yarn so that you are able to get the dependencies to run the program.
+    -

 ## Running the tests